-David Fatscher, Head of Market Development for Sustainability at BSI said: “It is not just events such as the horse meat scandal and the subsequent Elliot Review that bring the need for clarity in the food supply chain.
+Marc Barnes, Global Director for Food at BSI said: “Events such as the horse meat scandal in the United Kingdom emphasise the potential risk in the Australian food industry - and the need for clarity in the food supply chain.
 As issues such as Food Terrorism become more of a reality, businesses need to be extra vigilant and confident that they have set up the basic practices on keeping their supply chains sabotage free.
 PAS 96 was specifically designed to minimize the risks associated with deliberate attack, enabling businesses to stay one step ahead and not suffer damage to their reputations.”

 The revision of PAS 96 includes the introduction of the Threat Assessment Critical Control Points (TACCP) risk management methodology.
 The TAACP process will help businesses of all sizes avoid and mitigate threats to their food supply chain.
 PAS 96 was sponsored by Department for Environment, Food & Rural Affairs (Defra) and the Food Standards Agency.